 Indemnify provides numerous benefits to superintendents, including:

-1. Effective Nematode Control: Indemnify significantly reduces nematode populations, leading to healthier and more resilient turfgrass within one to four applications.
+1. Effective Nematode Control: Indemnify significantly reduces nematode populations, leading to healthier and more resilient turfgrass within one to four applications

-2. Long-Lasting Protection: Indemnify can protect turfgrass and improve turf quality for between two and six months, reducing the need for frequent treatments.
+2. Long-Lasting Protection: Indemnify can protect turfgrass and improve turf quality for between two and six months, reducing the need for frequent treatments

-3. Enhanced Turf Health: Indemnify helps improve root development and overall turf vigor, leading to better stress tolerance and recovery.
+3. Enhanced Turf Health: Indemnify helps improve root development and overall turf vigor, leading to better stress tolerance and recovery

 Indemnify is applied as a soil drench, allowing it to move into the root zone where nematodes are active.
 It also contains a surfactant to help ease this process.
-Applying Indemnify is straightforward and offers flexibility in application timing, making it a practical choice for superintendents dealing with nematode pressures year-round.
+Applying Indemnify is straightforward and offers flexibility in application timing, making it a smart choice for dealing with nematode pressure year-round.
 Indemnify should be applied as a preventative during spring and fall, but can also be applied as a curative at any time.
 Indemnify requires minimal irrigation (0.1 inches) and doesn’t require deep watering or aeration to be effective, either.
 See the Indemnify label for additional application information.
 Resilia, also by Envu, can suppress nematodes, too.
 Resilia can be applied in between Indemnify applications.